Eliastik/snakeia-server/README.md

 ````
 {
     "ServerConfig": {
-        "version": "1.1.3.8", // The server version
+        "version": "1.1.4", // The server version
         "port": 3000, // The port where the server runs
-        "proxyMode": false, // Set this value to true if your server is behind a proxy - defaults to false
+        "proxyMode": false, // Sets this value to true if your server is behind a proxy - defaults to false
+        "numberOfProxies": 1, // Sets the number of reverse proxies in front of the server.
+Default to 1.
+See: https://expressjs.com/en/guide/behind-proxies.html / https://express-rate-limit.mintlify.app/guides/troubleshooting-proxy-issues
         "enableMultithreading": true, // Enabling the use of different threads for the game engine, improves performance / requires a version of Nodejs that supports Worker Threads
         "maxPlayers": 20, // The maximum number of players for each room
         "maxRooms": 20, // The maximum number of room